 Sekihan: The Japanese Tradition of Eating Red Rice

-In celebration of something, we Japanese traditionally prepare glutinous rice that has been cooked with Azuki red beans, which is called “Sekihan (赤飯: literally red rice)”.
+In celebration of something, Japanese people traditionally prepare glutinous rice (Mochigome) cooked with Azuki red beans, called Sekihan (赤飯: meaning red rice).

-In Japan, the red-colored rice, Sekihan is eaten during celebrations or at auspicious occasions, such as “New Year’s Day”, “Seijin no Hi (成人の日: Coming-of-Age Day)”, or “Children’s Day (こどもの日: May 5)”.
+The red-colored rice is eaten during celebrations or on auspicious occasions, such as New Year’s Day, Seijin no Hi (成人の日: Coming-of-Age Day), or Children’s Day (こどもの日: May 5).

-Sekihan: The Meaning of Red Rice in Japan
+Sekihan (赤飯): The Meaning of Red Rice in Japan

-people believe the color red has been believed to have the power of driving away evil spirits since the old days, as you can see from Torii, the gate located at the entrance to the Shinto shrine.
+people believe the color red has the power of driving away evil spirits, as you can see from Torii, the gate located at the entrance to Shinto shrines.

-In short, Goma-Shio is the condiment that is associated with the phrase “Gomakasu (誤魔化す)”, because of which, it is said the sesame salt is prepared for the red rice Sekihan.
+Gomashio is the condiment associated with the phrase Gomakasu (誤魔化す), because of which the sesame salt is a necessity for modern colored Sekihan.

 (Reference Page: Wikipedia 赤飯 )